hadley/recipes/recipes/desserts/christmas-pudding-rich.md

 Sit on a trivet in a large saucepan and add boiling water 2/3 up the sides of the bowl.
 Place the lid on the pan.

 Steam for 6 hours checking occasionally and topping up with boiling water.

+Comments: Big enough for eight.
+Very rich and delicous.